SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

        !! <REPL Input>:1:1: warning: '@inlinable' declaration is already '@usableFromInline' !! @usableFromInline @inlinable internal func f() { }
        !! ^~~~~~~~~~~~~~~~~~

+``warn_unqualified_access``
+    Apply this attribute to a
+    top-level function, instance method, or class or static method to trigger warnings when that function or method is used without a preceding qualifier,
+    such as a module name, type name, or instance variable or constant.
+    Use this attribute help discourage ambiguity between functions with the same name that are accessible from the same location.

+    For example,
+    the Swift standard library includes both a top-level `min(_:_:)` function and a `min()` method for sequences with comparable elements.
+    The sequence method is declared with the `@warn_unqualified_access` attribute to help reduce confusion
+    when attempting to use one or the other from within a ``Sequence`` extension.

 .. _Attributes_DeclarationAttributesUsedByInterfaceBuilder: